leonshen95/DetectUtilityPoles/README.md

 ```
 current_dir = '<Your Dataset Path>'
 ```
-- For testing purpose, I only used a few images.
+- After running the the Python script, you will see something below.
+For testing purpose, I only used a few images.
 But for formal training later, you are supposed to have more lines in the images below:
 ![Alt text](https://github.com/leonshen95/DetectUtilityPoles/blob/master/train_test.jpg?raw=true)

 ### Prepare YOLO configuration files